 Art therapy is referred for intervention for a variety of reasons, including:

-To find out more or enroll your child in the Art Therapy Program at the Children’s Hospital, contact Jennifer Crocitto, MA, ATR, BS-RN, by phone at 518-262-1970 (press 1 to leave a message).
+To find out more or enroll your child in the Art Therapy Program at our Children’s Hospital, contact Jennifer Crocitto, MA, ATR, BS-RN, by phone at 518-262-1970 (press 1 to leave a message).